Ascanio Luciano: Work

 Luciano's work was originally very close to that of his presumed master Codazzi.
 This earned him the nickname 'Pseudo-Codazzi'.
 There was a difference with Codazzi in that Luciano's works were more narrative and less dramatic.
 Luciano was less concerned with accurate architectural rendering, in the tradition of quadratura.
-His interest lay in creating colorful effects.
+His interest lay in creating colourful effects.
 While Luciano incorporated, like Codazzi, Bamboccianti genre elements of daily life, he softened the more realistic approach of the Bamboccianti and their indecorous aspects.
 Luciano's style combined genre aspects with the elegance of Classicism, ennobled by sumptuous fancy architectures.
 His mature works anticipate 18th-century developments.
-It is these characteristics which attracted the attention of travelers on their Grand Tour, as it offered a mirror of the daily life in Rome while also expressing the monumentality of historic Rome.
+It is these characteristics which attracted the attention of travellers on their Grand Tour, as it offered a mirror of the daily life in Rome while also expressing the monumentality of historic Rome.
 Luciano also occasionally depicted in his architectural settings scenes from the Bible including The Massacre of the Innocents and Christ Expelling the Money-changers from the Temple.

 Ascanio Luciano often used the motif of arcades, which are developed in both directions into a forest of columns.
 This motif has been called the hypostyle hall motif.

 The reception of Luciano's work by art critics has been mixed.
-In the early 18th century Bernardo de' Dominici considered Luciano a 'mediocre perspective painter but fortunate in his time who could demand a high price for touching up paintings'.
+In the early 18th century Bernardo de' Dominici considered Luciano a "mediocre perspective painter but fortunate in his time who could demand a high price for touching up paintings".
 Aldo De Rinaldis, writing in the early 20th century, on the other hand, was very enthusiastic about Luciano's work and included an article full of praise on Luciano in the journal "Napoli Nobilissima".
 Modern criticism regards Luciano as an important transitory figure in the genre of architectural capricci between the leading founders of the genre such as Viviano Codazzi and François de Nomé and the 18th-century specialists of the genre.